 The Commerce Clause

 The Commerce Clause is another of the abused powers.
 Originally understood to keep trade “regular” among the states, the clause has morphed into the federal government seizing total control of almost all levels of production.
 The clause was thoroughly discussed in the Constitutional Convention and didn’t give any additional grant of power to the federal government.

 The Necessary and Proper Clause (aka “The Elastic Clause”)

 The Supremacy Clause

 The supremacy clause is one of the most misquoted, misunderstood and calculatedly falsely taught clauses of our Constitution.
 This clause has long been pointed to as the “trump card” of the federal government over the states.
 In fact, if you ask many people about which laws take precedent, the states or the federal governments, you will usually be met with the inane statement “Federal law always trumps state law”.
-But, this is the most patently false statements that can be easily proven simply by looking back at the records of the Constitutional Convention and the state ratifying conventions.
+But, this is the most patently false statement that can be easily proven false simply by looking back at the records of the Constitutional Convention and the state ratifying conventions.